corda/corda/docs/source/corda-configuration-file.rst

 When starting a node, the ``corda.jar`` file defaults to reading the node's configuration from a ``node.conf`` file in the present working directory.
 This behaviour can be overridden:

-* The ``--config-file`` command line option allows you to specify configuration files with different names, or at different file location.
+* The ``--config-file`` command line option allows you to specify a configuration file with a different name, or at different file location.
 Paths are relative to the current working directory

 * The ``--base-directory`` command line option allows you to specify the node's workspace location.
 A ``node.conf``